mhnshf/sulcimap/README.md

 - Special thanks to [William Snyder](https://github.com/willsnyder12) for sharing his experience and insights on sulci visualization.

 ## Author
-sulcimap was written by Mahan Shafie
+sulcimap was written by Mahan Shafie/Fabrizio Pizzagalli